 Change Accessibility settings on Mac

-If you have vision, hearing or mobility difficulties, try out the wide range of Accessibility settings on your Mac.
+If you have vision, hearing, mobility, or speech difficulties, try out the wide range of Accessibility settings on your Mac.

 To change these settings, choose Apple menu > System Settings, then click Accessibility in the sidebar.
 (You may need to scroll down.)